minifiemj/accessibletablesR/README.md

 notestab:

-notestab <- function(contentslink = NULL, gridlines = "Yes")
+notestab <- function(contentslink = NULL, gridlines = "Yes", colwid_spec = NULL)

 Run this function if a notes page is wanted.

 Run the function after all the data tables have been processed using the creatingtables function and after all the notes have been added using the addnote function.

-The two arguments are optional.
+The arguments are optional.
 If a link to the contents page is not wanted on the notes page set contentslink = "No".
 If no gridlines are wanted on the notes page then set gridlines = "No".
+Column widths are determined automatically but can be altered to specific widths by the user in colwid_spec.

 adddefinition: